graviavu/aws-cloudfront-samples/update_cloudfront_r53_dns_record/README.md

 When AWS Support performs a CNAME swap between CloudFront distributions, TLS connections break immediately after the swap until the customer updates their DNS record to point to the new distribution.
 This creates downtime that can be problematic for applications with strict uptime requirements.

-## Downtime Reduction Solution
+## Lower Downtime during alternate domain updates

-This **Python-powered automation** transforms manual CNAME migrations into streamlined, low-downtime operations:
+This **Python-powered automation** simplfies CNAME migration, lowers the downtime and eliminates manual errors:

 1. **Parameter Validation** - Validates all required parameters exist and are non-empty
 2. **Domain Verification** - Confirms the provided CloudFront domain matches the actual distribution
-3. **Real-time Monitoring** - Continuously polls the target CloudFront distribution for alias changes
+3. **Real-time Monitoring** - Continuously polls (with delay and jitter) the target CloudFront distribution for alias changes
 4. **IPv6 Detection** - Automatically detects if IPv6 is enabled on the distribution
 5. **Instant Detection** - Identifies the moment AWS Support completes the CNAME swap
 6. **Automated DNS Updates** - Immediately updates Route 53 records (A and/or AAAA) using UPSERT operations
-7. **API Protection** - Uses jitter (10-15 second intervals) to protect CloudFront API from rate limiting

 ## Prerequisites